Holy Basil

 foodDetail.researchDisclaimer

 Holy Basil helps soothe the central nervous system and regulates the release of cortisol, our wakefulness hormone.
-By buffering stress pathways, it allows the body to transition naturally int
+By buffering stress pathways, it allows the body to transition naturally into deep, restful sleep.

 Yes, consuming 1 to 2 cups of Holy Basil tea daily is exceptionally safe, adaptogenic, and excellent for managing daily stress and support immunity.